Beekeeping as a healing intervention: Historical background, recent programs and proposed mechanisms of action

 A second proposed mechanism of action that could fall under the rubric of “Exposure to Nature” perhaps under a heading such as “Microbiological Influence” is exposure to beneficial bacteria.
 In 1989 when David Strachan first proposed the “Hygiene Hypothesis”, he postulated that lack of exposure to disease-causing bacteria during childhood might be responsible for immune inadequacy as an adult which was showing up as allergies and asthma.
 However, it is also arguable that lack of exposure to beneficial bacteria contributes to mental health problems.

-Even the role of inflammation was unfolding as a contributing factor or even a causal factor in mental illness, the role of beneficial bacteria advanced by Christopher Lowry has gathered more substance.
+Even as the role of inflammation was unfolding as a contributing factor or even a causal factor in mental illness, the role of beneficial bacteria advanced by Christopher Lowry gathered more substance.
 Results of experiments by his team indicated that the novel lipid, or fatty acid, called 10(Z)-hexadecenoic acid found in Mycobacterium vaccae in soil inhibits pathways that drive inflammatory responses.
-At this time, heat-inactivated M. vaccae is already licensed as an immunotherapy in China and has been evaluated as a vaccination for TB showing a robust response in mice (Gong, W., Liang, Y., Ling, Y. et al (2020).
-We hypothesize that exposure to the bacteria in soil may have a positive effect and may therefore contribute to wellbeing..
+At this time, heat-inactivated Mycobacterium vaccae is already licensed as an immunotherapy in China and has been evaluated as a vaccination for TB showing a robust response in mice (Gong, W., Liang, Y., Ling, Y. et al (2020).
+This author hypothesizes that exposure to the bacteria in soil may have a positive effect and may therefore contribute to wellbeing.

 Conclusions and future directions: